TimurKr/zimmer-context/README.md

     fish: fishSlice,
     bear: bearSlice,
   },
+  {
-  1 // Persist version, change whenever there is a breaking change in the structure of the store );
+    version: 1, // Persist version, change whenever there is a breaking change in the structure of the store }
+);
 ```